hantsy/spring-reactive-sample/README.md

 #### Standalone Servlet Container

-If you are stick on traditional web applications, and want to package it into a **war** file and deploy it into an existing servlet container, Spring 5 provides a `AbstractAnnotationConfigDispatcherHandlerInitializer` to fill the gap.
-It is a standard Spring `ApplicationInitializer` implementation which can be recoginised by Spring when servlet container starts up.
+If you are stick on traditional web applications, and want to package it into a **war** file and deploy it into an existing servlet container, Spring 5 provides a `AbstractAnnotationConfigDispatcherHandlerInitializer` to archive this purpose.
+It is a standard Spring `ApplicationInitializer` implementation which can be scanned by Spring container when servlet container starts up.

 Replace the above bootstraping class with: